Selecting a language will automatically trigger the translation of the page content.

 Before 2004

-• You're at least 55 years old
+• You are at least 55 years old

 Payment terms and amounts vary from department to department.

-The Veterans Allowance has the following characteristics:
+The veteran's allowance has the following characteristics:

 • Cumulative with any income or social benefit

-In the event of death, the Veterans Allowance continues to be paid to your Civil partnership or partner if the Civil partnership was made at least 2 years before death or if you had a child with your partner.
+In the event of death, the Vetérance Allowance continues to be paid to your Civil partnership or partner if the Civil partnership was made at least 2 years before death or if you had a child with your partner.

 In 2004

-• You're at least 55 years old
+• You are at least 55 years old

 The loyalty allowance is paid only once a year.